Infos - FAQ

 – Angkor Nordic Walking – 16 km – 4h ► 4km/h

-That’s 4 points for the UTA 128/3 points for the Bayon Angkor Trail -BT 64 – 1 point for the Marathon Trail.
-The number of points is also dependent on the points of refueling …
+That’s 4 points for UTA 100/3 points for the Bayon Angkor Trail -BT 64 – 1 point for the Marathon Trail.
+The number of points is also dependent on the points of refueling.

-Where will the bibs withdrawal take place?
+Where will the bibs distribution take place?
 What are the schedules?

-You will be able to retrieve your bib number at the Angkor Paradise Hotel in Siem Reap (adress: National road N°6 (Airport Road), Phum Sala Kanseng, Sangkat Svay Dangkoum):
+You will be able to receive your bib number at the Angkor Paradise Hotel in Siem Reap (address: National road N°6 (Airport Road), Phum Sala Kanseng, Sangkat Svay Dangkoum, Siem Reap):

-I can not be a the bib withdrawal, can a friend take it in my stead ?
+If I cannot be at the bib distribution site, can a friend take it on my behalf?

-Yes, but your friend will have to give an authorization with a copy of your ID/passport and your medical certificate/license.
+Yes, but your friend will have to present an authorization letter from you with a copy of your ID/passport and your medical certificate/license.

-I can’t run or I am injured, can I give my bib to someone else?
+If I can’t run or I am injured, can I give my bib to someone else?

-Bib transfers will ONLY be admitted until December 15th 2019, on the same distance.
+Bib transfers will ONLY be admitted until December 15, 2020, at the same distance.
 There will be no transfers after that.

-Every participant should subscribe a cancellation insurance at his own expense.
-If you can’t come once your inscription received by SDPO, you will find the repayment conditions here: article 11 of the regulations.
+Every participant should subscribe for a cancellation insurance at their own expense.
+If you can’t come after you have submitted your subscription to SDPO, you will find the repayment conditions here: Article 11 of the regulations.